powa-team/powa/docs/quickstart.rst

 The cookie_secret is used as a key to crypt cookies between the client and the server.
 You should DEFINETLY not keep the default if you value your security.

+Other options are described in the full documentation.

 Then, run powa-web:

 .. code-block:: bash

   powa-web

 The UI is now available on the 8888 port.
+The user and password are those from PostgreSQL.